petermuley/dataweave-blog-src/src/posts/getting-started-with-dw.md

 `docker run --detach --publish 8080:9999 --name dw-playground-2.3.1 --restart unless-stopped machaval/dw-playground:2.3.1-SNAPSHOT`

 Pick whichever snapshot you want to use from the tag list and get going with it.
 I'm not going to go any further into the playground as it is pretty straightforward - and pretty limited.
-If you run into issues with the playground, I suggest moving your wokr to the studio as the playground is not supported.
+If you run into issues with the playground, I suggest moving your work to the studio as the playground is not supported.

 ---